-James and Ann Whitall House - Real Haunted Place
+James and Ann Whitall House - National Park NJ Haunted Place

 This 1770's house was home to Quakers James and Ann Whitall, and was temporarily used as a field hospital during the Revolutionary War.
 It is rumored to be haunted by ghostly soliders; witnesses have heard moans, breathing, and voices in the rooms that were used for first aid.
 Cold spots have been reported as well.